Thursday, February 22, 2018

 Alien Blast

 Our Atari world is buzzing with news of Matthieu Isorez giving away his copy of Alien Blast!!
-Previous public releases crashed on level 3 due to data corruption and we've been needing the original disks/files since.
+Previous public releases crashed on level 3 due to data corruption, and we've needed the original disks/files.
 Finally, we have them and can play the later levels - which is exactly how I plan to spend the rest of my Sunday!!!

 More to come when I have the time.
 Thanks to Marko Latvanen @AtariMania for the heads-up :)